awsdocs/application-auto-scaling-user-guide/doc_source/what-is-application-auto-scaling.md

 **AWS Tools for Windows PowerShell**
 Provides commands for a broad set of AWS products for those who script in the PowerShell environment\.
 To get started, see the [AWS Tools for Windows PowerShell User Guide](https://docs.aws.amazon.com/powershell/latest/userguide/)\.
 For more information, see the [AWS Tools for PowerShell Cmdlet Reference](https://docs.aws.amazon.com/powershell/latest/reference/)\.

-Application Auto Scaling also supports configuring scaling using AWS CloudFormation\.
-For examples of JSON and YAML templates, see [Application Auto Scaling template examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-autoscaling.html#scenario-app-as-template-examples) in the AWS CloudFormation User Guide\.
-To provision and configure a stack of resources, you must first understand [AWS CloudFormation templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html)\.
+**CloudFormation**

-For information about your credentials for accessing AWS, see [AWS security credentials](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) in the *Amazon Web Services General Reference*\.
-For information about regions and endpoints for Application Auto Scaling, see the [Regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/as-app.html) table in the *AWS General Reference*\.
+Application Auto Scaling is also supported in AWS CloudFormation\.
+For more information, see [Creating Application Auto Scaling resources with AWS CloudFormation](creating-resources-with-cloudformation.md)\.